RVGL-Uber/rvgl-uber/README.md

 1. ### Prepare the assets

-   `python3 build.py pre "C:\Users\<USER>\AppData\Local\rvmm\packs" "-standard"`
+   `python3 build.py pre "C:\Users\<USER>\AppData\Local\rvmm\packs" "standard"`

-   This will generate a bunch of new directories like `uber-game_files-standard`.
+   This will generate a bunch of new directories like `uber-standard-game_files`.
 For convenience, move them all into a new directory called `uber-standard`.

 2. ### Upscaling the assets

-   Run your upscaling program on the images within `uber-upscaled`.
+   Run your upscaling program on the images within `uber-standard`.
 Note that the new images must be output next to the original files, suffixed with `-upscaled`.

 3. ### Post-processing the assets

    `build.py post "uber-standard"`

-   This will generate the final packs at each quality level, like `uber-game_files-standard-hd`.
+   This will generate the final packs at each quality level, like `uber-standard-hd-game_files`.